-- Counties may submit one State Fair delegate each from classes: 50337/50338/50339/50350/50340/50341/50321/50342/50343/50344/ 50348/50349/50351 and two from 50336.
+- Counties may submit one State Fair delegate each from classes: 50331A/ 50331B/50337/50338/50339/50350/50340/50341/50321/50342/50343/50344/ 50348/50349/50351 and two from 50336.
 Two total from 50345/50346/50347- Scrapbooking. - 2.
 All projects exhibited must be an original design created by the exhibitor (except in heritage arts which may follow a pattern, and Fiber Non Original (Ages 8-10 ONLY). - 3.
 Exhibitors are encouraged to date the project when it is made. - 4.
 All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements; craftsmanship; and creativity. - 5.
-Copyrighted or trademarked designs (i.e. Mickey Mouse, Marvel characters, etc.) are not acceptable; this includes Team or School logos. - 6.
-Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class. - 7.
+Copyrighted or trademarked designs (i.e. Mickey Mouse, Marvel characters, etc.) are not acceptable; this includes Team or School logos.

+- 6. Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class. - 7.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
 If you see something on Pinterest that you like, use the concept and create something different using the concept; however it MUST NOT look exactly like something the judge can search for and find on Pinterest.
 If you create a replica of what you see somewhere else, it is not your original design. - 8.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project. - 9.
 Stepping stones are not acceptable in any Visual Arts class. - 10.
-Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts Heritage Arts area will be evaluated using a visual arts rubric, which takes into account correct use of design elements; craftsmanship; and creativity.
+Members wishing to exhibit quilts, should exhibit them under Visual Arts: Quilting.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor. - 11.
 NEW!!!
 All 2-D work should be wired across the back for hanging purposes.
 A saw-tooth hanger is not sufficient for hanging.